 France, Spain and Italy are the three most important destinations for Moroccans, while the US, which is the world's most important country of destination, including and by far for migrants from Latin America and from East Asia by far, is only the fifthmost common destination country for Morocco-born international migrants and the fifthlargest source of Morocco's remittance inflows.
-The diaspora in the United States transferred approximately 3.2 billion dirhams in remittances to Morocco's total remittance receipts during 2013were valued at 58 billion dirhams, representing 6.8 percent of the country's GDP.
+The diaspora in the United States transferred approximately 3.2 billion dirhams in remittances to Morocco during 2013, a small fraction of the 21.4 billion dirham from France, the largest source.
+Morocco's total remittance receipts during 2013were valued at 58 billion dirhams, representing 6.8 percent of the country's GDP.